 According to an old Finnish Lapland belief, the Northern Lights are created when a fox runs across the fells while whipping its tail against the snow, sending sparks up into the night sky.
-Many a myth has arisen from this fascinating spectacle of lights.
-For example, there is a belief in Japan and China that seeing the aurora borealis improves one’s fertility.
+Here we offer eight different ways to experience the fox fires for yourself.

-Northern lights floating
+Northern Lights floating

 Night in a glass igloo

-Reindeer or husky sleigh rides
+Reindeer & husky sleigh rides

-Northern lights flight
+Northern Lights flight

-This is as close as you can get to the northern lights.
-On a northern lights flight, you get to marvel at the lights dancing in the sky up close from an entirely new point of view.
-Flying enables you to see the northern lights even on overcast nights.
-You can get on a northern lights flight above the clouds in Rovaniemi with Wild Nordic.
+This is as close as you can get to the Northern Lights.
+On a Northern Lights flight, you get to marvel at the lights dancing in the sky up close from an entirely new point of view.
+Flying enables you to see the Northern Lights even on overcast nights.
+You can get on a Northern Lights flight above the clouds in Rovaniemi with Wild Nordic.